The LG 34WK650 is a decent 34″ 2560×1080 75Hz IPS ultrawide monitor. However, there are better alternatives available

 The LG 34WK650 is a 34-inch 21:9 ultra-wide display with HDR10 and AMD FreeSync support up to 75Hz.

-However, keep in mind that its screen resolution is only 2560×1080 which makes it unsuitable for work assignments that involve a lot of reading and typing.
+However, its screen resolution is only 2560×1080, which makes it unsuitable for the type of work that requires a lot of screen space.

-For gaming, watching movies, and occasional web surfing, it’s simply awesome considering its price.
+For gaming, watching movies, and occasional web surfing, it will do just fine!

 The monitor also goes by the name LG 34BK650-W.

-The LG 34WK650 gaming monitor is based on LG’s AH-IPS panel which is factory-calibrated to cover over 99% of the sRGB color gamut using 8-bit color depth via dithering (6-bit + FRC).
-This ensures accurate, consistent, and vibrant colors.
+The LG 34WK650 gaming monitor is based on LG’s AH-IPS panel and it is factory-calibrated to cover 99% of the sRGB color space with 8-bit color depth support via dithering (6-bit + FRC).
+This ensures accurate, consistent and vibrant colors.

 Other panel-related specifications include a 1,000:1 contrast ratio, a 300-nit peak brightness, wide 178-degree viewing angles, and a 5ms response time speed.

 The monitor’s screen resolution will most likely be the deciding factor for most people.

 Due to its huge 34-inch size, the 2560×1080 UWHD resolution provides you with only 81 PPI (Pixels Per Inch).
-Consequently, individual pixels become easily distinguishable from a close distance which makes tiny items such as text smudgy and blurry.
+Consequently, individual pixels become easily distinguishable at a close distance, which makes tiny items such as text smudgy and blurry.

 This is why most people avoid monitors with a low pixel density.
-In video games, however, this isn’t an issue, especially if you’re sitting a bit further from the screen which you’ll certainly need to do since the monitor is quite large.
+In video games, however, this isn’t an issue, especially if you’re sitting a bit further from the screen, which you’ll undoubtedly need to do since the monitor is quite large.

-In short, if you intended on mainly playing PC and/or console games, watching movies, and web-surfing, the LG 34WK650 monitor is a great bang for the money.
+In short, if you intended on mainly playing PC and/or console games, watching movies, and web surfing, the LG 34WK650 monitor is worth considering.

-In case you also do a lot of reading and typing, consider the smaller 29-inch version instead – the LG 29WK600 which offers the identical specs as the 34WK650, but since it’s smaller, it has a higher pixel density and therefore a much clearer and sharper image.
+In case you also do a lot of reading and typing, consider the smaller 29-inch version instead – the LG 29WK600; it offers the identical specs as the 34WK650, but since it’s smaller, it has a higher pixel density and therefore a much clearer and sharper image.
 Plus, it’s cheaper!

-Furthermore, the monitor offers the HDR10 support which can make the image quality of HDR10-compatible content more lifelike by increasing its brightness, contrast, and color range.
+Further, the monitor offers HDR10 support, which can make the image quality of HDR10-compatible content more lifelike by increasing its brightness, contrast, and color range.